VishnuDonti/SAUMA/sems/README.md

 # sems

->  sems is a even managemen projec
+>  sems is an event management project

 ## Build Setup